Structure of 2D Topological Stabilizer Codes: Approach and results

 \subsection{Topological codes and lattice Pauli groups}

-For a TSC we mean a family of codes such that, loosely speaking, \begin{itemize} \item stabilizer generators are local, and \item non-trivial undetectable errors are non-local. \end{itemize} In addition, for subsystem codes we impose that \begin{itemize} \item gauge generators are local. \end{itemize} As explained in \secref{torus}, certain topological subsystem codes naturally give rise to a few global generators either in the stabilizer or in the gauge group, but in such a way that it is irrelevant from the encoding perspective.
-Notice that there exist codes with local gauge generators and non-local stabilizer generators, such as Bacon-Shor codes \cite{bacon:2006:operator}.
-We do not consider such codes topological, and indeed they do not have an essential feature of topological codes: a non-zero error threshold in the limit of large code size.
+For a TSC we mean a family of codes such that, loosely speaking, stabilizer generators are local, and non-trivial undetectable errors are non-local.
+In addition, for subsystem codes we impose that gauge generators are local.
+As we will see, certain topological subsystem codes naturally give rise to a few global generators either in the stabilizer or in the gauge group, but in such a way that it is irrelevant from the encoding perspective.
+There exist codes with local gauge generators and non-local stabilizer generators, such as Bacon-Shor codes \cite{bacon:2006:operator}, but we do not consider them topological.
+Indeed, they lack an essential feature of topological codes: a non-zero error threshold in the limit of large code size.

 In order to characterize TSCs in a more concrete manner, let us first consider ordinary stabilizer codes, not subsystem ones.
 As discussed in the introduction, a TSC is usually given as a recipe to construct the check operators on a given lattice of qubits.
 We assume that this recipe, in the bulk of the code ---e.g., ignoring possible boundaries or other defects--- takes the form of a local and translationally invariant (LTI) set of check operators.
 Then we can consider an infinite version of the same lattice and construct using the recipe an infinite group with check operators as generators.
 We call this a lattice Pauli group (LPG).
-Notice that translational invariance is supposed to hold only at a suitably large coarse graining scale.
+Translational invariance is supposed to hold only at a suitable scale.

 In general, for a LPG we mean a group that has as generators a LTI set of Pauli operators on a certain lattice of qubits.
 By definition, the Pauli group $\pauli$ on the infinite lattice of qubits is itself a LPG, with generators all the single qubit Pauli operators.
 The goal is to understand which properties distinguish those LPGs that correspond to a TSC, which we call topological stabilizer groups (TSG).
 Then we can shift our study of TSCs to that of TSGs.